 Pasture maintenance is year round here at Rebel Woods.
-In the spring we fertilize, in the summer we mow and rotate, in the fall we no-till drill (seed) fescue and fertilize, and in the winter we downsize to winter pastures and drag twice a month.
+In the spring we fertilize, in the summer we mow and rotate, in the fall we no-till drill (seed) fescue and fertilize, and in the winter we downsize to winter pastures with hay rolls and drag twice a month.
 We have two pastures (a 10-acre and a 6-acre) that are cross-fenced for rotation.
 Cross-fencing is extremely important for pasture longevity and health!
 For 7-8 months out of the year we are moving horses to the rested pastures and giving the other pastures a break.
-One quarter of our horse population is currently muzzled and no horse here currently requires more than a 2lbs of grain per feeding - even our 100-mile Endurance resident!
+The other 4 months horses are on winter pastures with hay rolls and kept off a bunch of the pasture to rest over the winter to prevent overgrazing.
 Suffice to say there is ample forage.
 We believe forage should be a horse's #1 source of calories.
 In the winter the horses are kept on a third of our acreage to give the grass rest while it is dormant.
 Hay rolls are provided full-time.

-We believe it is natural for horses to be in a herd and do not provide individual turnout.
+We believe it is natural for horses to be in a herd and do not provide individual turnout (there is ONE exception to this, the retirement stall with run but that is the only turnout for that horse).
 Herd dynamic is something we care about immensely.
 When your horse arrives, we facilitate a 1-week introduction period in our small paddock.
 This enables the new member to meet his/her new friends as safely as possible when potential tensions are highest.
-Our herds here have 3 to 5 horses which makes for little bickering.
+Our herds here have 4 to 5 horses which makes for little bickering.
 We mix mares and geldings but also have a gelding-only herd.
+Two mixed herds are year-round day turnout, and one gelding-only and one mixed herd are year-round night turnout.
 Since we have 4 herds, we are able to move a horse to where it fits best

 We believe in clean water troughs and fresh water buckets.
 Believe it or not, this is the number one complaint we hear about other facilities - empty water troughs and dirty water buckets!
 Therefore it is our priority to always have fresh, clear, glistening troughs and stall water.
 We stay "old-school" with 5-gallon water buckets so we can always monitor your horse's drinking activity and report any changes.